On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: On the -Betti numbers and volume gradients of limit groups over Droms RAAGs and their subdirect products

 \section{On the $L^2$-Betti numbers and volume gradients of limit groups over Droms RAAGs and their subdirect products}

 The aim of this section is to study the growth of homology groups and the volume gradients for limit groups over Droms RAAGs and for finitely presented residually Droms RAAGs, following the paper \cite{Desi2}.
-Some of the results concerning limit groups over Droms RAAGs hold in a more general setting, more precisely, they also hold for limit groups over coherent RAAGs (see Section \ref{coherent} for the definition).
-Thus, these results (see Theorem C and Theorem D) will be stated for limit groups over coherent RAAGs.
+Some of the results concerning limit groups over Droms RAAGs hold in a more general setting, more precisely, they also hold for limit groups over coherent RAAGs.
+Thus, these results (see Theorem \ref{Theorem C} and Theorem \ref{Theorem D}) will be stated for limit groups over coherent RAAGs.
 However, the results for finitely presented residually Droms RAAGs make use of Theorem \ref{Theorem 10.1} and in \cite{Jone-Montse} it was shown that this no longer holds for coherent RAAGs.
-Thus, Theorem E and Theorem F are stated just for residually Droms RAAGs.
+Thus, Theorem \ref{Theorem E} and Theorem \ref{Theorem F} are stated just for residually Droms RAAGs.

 In order to study the homology growth and volume gradients, we work with \emph{exhausting normal chains}: a chain $(B_{n})$ of normal subgroups of finite index such that $B_{n+1} \subseteq B_{n}$ and $\bigcap_{n} B_{n}=1$.
 Note that if a group is residually finite, then it has an exhausting normal chain.
 In particular, limit groups over coherent RAAGs have exhausting normal chains.